BrainwreckedTech/ai/README.md

 new system.
 The process is divided into five independent parts, so you can omit the use of any assistance you don't want.

+## Philosophy

+* The user should be in control of most all of the process.
+* Only stop the user from making invalid decisions
+    -  Like setting an EFI System Partition size less than the minimum for the intended filesystem (32MiB for FAT32).
+* Suggestions and defaults can be provided, but the user should retain ultimate control.
+* When intervening on the user's behalf, only changes that make no difference either way should go unprompted
+    - like when adding a systemd override for sshd to add `After=network-online.target` to the `Unit` section of the service file.
+* Otherwise, the user should be prompted if they want something done.

 ## `ai-parts`
 Partition a disk for use in either a single-boot Linux-only or dual-boot Linux/Windows setup.
 Takes full consideration of both